wp-plugins/knews/readme.txt

 10. The Officina Template.

 == Changelog ==

+= 1.7.0 =
+* Partial support for the new e-commenrce templates (for WooCommerce)
+* Add support for body inline styles on templates

 = 1.6.9 =
 * The excerpt length can be set in Knews preferences